Pearson Park: History

 The original park design was by J. C. Niven; in 1864 the park included a cricket ground, a folly The Ruins, statues of Queen Victoria and of Ceres, the goddess, as well as a lake.
 Other areas were set aside for a bowling green, archery, and gymnastics.
 In addition a road had been built around the park, along which high quality 'villa' residences were under construction.
-The main entrance, from Beverley Road, 50 by 29+1/2 ft wide by high, was an ornamental gateway by Young and Pool, iron gates by Thompson and Stather of Hull formed the Princess Avenue entrance.
+The main entrance, from Beverley Road, 50 by 29+1/2 ft wide by high, was an ornamental gateway by Young and Pool, iron gates by Thompson and Stather of Hull formed the Princes Avenue entrance.
 The east entrance lodge, c.
 1870 (1861?) is now listed.

 Other early features surviving included a cast iron drinking fountain (1861), and statues of Queen Victoria (installed 1861) and Prince Albert (installed 1868), both by Thomas Earle.

 Housing development on the surrounding road took place throughout the latter part of the 19th century; by 1890 much the road had been developed, all substantial houses; F. W. Hagen was architect for many of them, numbers 43, 50 and 54, all from the early 1860s are listed buildings.

 During the construction of the Hull and Barnsley Railway in the 1880s, the navies were housed in huts built in the park.

 A memorial to Pearson was added in 1897, as a marble relief, fixed to an ironstone monolith.

 A bandstand was installed in 1908.
 In 1912 a cupola rescued from Cuthbert Brodrick's Hull town hall was installed in the park.
 In around 1930 a Victorian style conservatory was built near the lake.

 During the Second World War the park housed nissen huts and air raid shelters, which were removed in 1954; part of the park's serpentine path system was lost during these modifications.
 An iron bridge across the lake, and the bandstand were also removed after the Second World War.

 Late 20th century modifications include installation of fountains in the lake, construction of a children's playground on the west edge of the park (replacing tennis courts, and originally a bowling green).
 The 150th anniversary of the park opening was celebrated on 29 August 2010, as part of the celebrations another Wellingtonia gigantea tree was planted.